 “A logo is a personalized extension of yourself and your business,” says DeSmet.
 “But, you need to use that in a way that best entices your audience to buy your products or services.”

 Be sure to research your competition to generate possible logo ideas.
 But don’t be a copycat.
-Stay true to what makes your business special.
+Create a logo that stays true to what makes your business special.
 Remember, separating your company from your rivals is an integral part of intelligent logo design.

 Choose your colors wisely